Best Manhwa 2023

 Looking for more manhwas to binge-read?
 Say no more.
 Check this detailed list of the best manhwas that led Hallyu Wave 3.0.

-It’s an exciting time to be alive, especially if you like reading comics.
-If you’ve grown tired of the West’s graphic novels and Japan’s mangas, you can try Korea’s new brightly-colored digital imports.
+This is a fun time to be alive, especially if you like reading comics.
+If you’re tired of Western graphic novels and Japan’s mangas, you can try Korea’s new digital imports in bright colors.

 And no, it’s not K-Pop.